What is psychological/ neuropsychological testing used to determine?

 Will my insurance cover this?

 After you make your initial call to this office, we will take down all of your insurance information and verify that your insurance is active and billable.
-At this time we will also be able to find out if your insurance company requires a pre-authorization form to be sent to your insurance company.
+At this time we will also determine whether your insurance company requires a pre-authorization form to be sent to your insurance company.
 Please be advised that if you need to know what your benefits are for Psychological Testing, or if you will have any out-of-pocket costs, you will need to contact your insurance company – Delta Family Clinic does not verify patient benefits.

 How much will this cost?

 This depends on multiple factors.
 If you are going through your insurance company, the cost to you depends on if you have a deductible, how much your coinsurance is, and how much your co-payment is.
 If you need to know what does and does not apply, you will need to contact your insurance company – Delta Family Clinic does not verify patient benefits.
 Some insurance companies will cover the testing in full.
-If you decide to go with the self pay route (no insurance is billed), the cost depends on what type of assessment Dr. Williams deems adequate for your case.
+If you decide to go with the self pay route (no insurance is billed), the cost depends on what type of assessment Dr. Williams deems appropriate for your case.
 In most cases, we will be able to give you a quote on the phone when you call to schedule your initial appointment.
 More intricate situations will require us to speak with Dr. Williams first.

 What happens after my initial appointment with the doctor?

 At this point, if your insurance company requires a pre-authorization form sent to them, one will be completed and faxed by our office.
-It may take a couple of weeks before your insurance company will send us a confirmation that we can do the testing.
+It may take a couple of weeks before your insurance company will send us a confirmation approving or denying your authorization for testing.
 Once we receive confirmation we will call you to schedule your testing appointment.
 If your insurance company denies the pre-authorization, you still have options; (1) you may opt to pay cash (self-pay) or (2) you may choose to pursue the appeals process on your own through your insurance company.
 Please note that due to the nature of the appeals process, Delta Family Clinic cannot do this on your behalf.
 If your insurance company does not require a pre-authorization, or if you are doing the self pay route, we will be able to schedule your testing as soon as you are done with your appointment with Dr. Williams.
-In many cases, we may be able to do the initial intake and testing in one day if your insurance does not require a pre-authorization or if you are doing the self pay route.

 What types of tests are administered?